All Souls Procession All Souls Procession

 The Procession had its beginnings in 1990 with a ritualistic performance piece created by local artist Susan Johnson, who was grieving the passing of her father.

-Inspired by the creativity and joy of Mexico’s Dia de los Muertos holiday, Johnson felt she should honor her father in celebration and creativity.
-She gathered a couple dozen friends and performance artists to join her, and they created their own ritual performance art piece to celebrate their loves and honor their grief.
+Johnson felt she should honor her father in celebration and creativity.
+She invited a couple dozen friends and performance artists to join her, and they created their own ritual performance art piece to celebrate their loves and honor their grief.

 All Souls Procession